CDL Class A Truck Driver Training – Kansas City

 - Several financing options, including government-funded programs, scholarships and payment plans

-- Comprehensive skill development with 60 hours of pre-trip and hands-on training.
+- Comprehensive skill development with up to 60 hours of pre-trip and hands-on training.

 - State-of-the-art simulator reinforces behind-the-wheel driving skills.

 - Qualified instructors with more than five years driving experience.

 - Classrooms and range driving spaces within Kansas City metropolitan area close to the JCCC campus.

 Rest assured, the fully accredited JCCC CDL training provides a CDL-A certificate that meets all federal requirements for truck driver training.

 A CDL license opens the door to high-demand, lucrative truck driving job opportunities.
 Monthly Labor Review magazine projects that transportation and material moving companies will add 1.3 million new jobs (a growth of 14.8 percent) between 2010 and 2020.
 Nearly all of these jobs will be for motor vehicle operators, including truck drivers with CDL licenses.
 The starting salary range for beginning CDL drivers in the Kansas City area is between $40,000 and $53,000 per year, according to trucking firms that regularly hire graduates of the JCCC CDL program.